Bullrich/GameDev/about.md

 This site is hosted on Github pages, and runs with Jekyll using DevJournal theme.

+I'm a Game Developer, mainly a programmer although sometimes I do some art.

+You can see my games [here](../../Games)

 ---
 ### You can contact me!